RxSwiftCommunity/RxSwiftExt/Readme.md

 More examples are available in the project's Playground.

+#### pausableBuffered

+Pauses the elements of the source observable sequence unless the latest element from the second observable sequence is `true`.
+Elements emitted by the source observable are buffered (with a configurable limit) and "flushed" (re-emitted) when the observable resumes.

+Examples are available in the project's Playground.

 #### apply

 Apply provides a unified mechanism for applying transformations on Observable